What's Happening in the Ozarks!

 December 6-8: Artfest 2013 4th Annual Fine Art Show, Friday 10 am-8 pm, Saturday 10 am-5 pm, Sunday 9:30 am-12:30 pm, Grace Community Church, 1500 King Drive.
 This show consists of artists throughout northeastern Oklahoma and as far away as Colorado.
 Categories include Drawing, Painting, Photography, Sculpture, Dimensional and Digital art, and Youth entries.
 Call 918.333.2030.

 Every Thursday: Menu Planning 101, 12 pm or 5:15 pm, Upscale Country Furnishings.
 Learn to eat better, feel better and save money.
 Call 620.423.0450.

-Every Friday: Free Grief Counseling, 11 am-3 pm, St. Philip’s Episcopal Church.
+Every Friday: Grief Counseling, 11 am-3 pm, St. Philip’s Episcopal Church, 706 South Byers.
+Free.
 No appointment necessary.